Caazapá Department: Education

+The grade repetition rate in the first and second cycles of Basic General Education (EEB) is relatively high in Caazapá (6%).

+Only 20% of teachers in Caazapá passed the written exams administered by the Ministry of Education and Sciences (MEC) to be included in the Database of Eligible Educators (BDEE).
+Of the 3,020 applicants, only 600 passed the exams held on November 19 and 20 as part of Operation 3.4 of the Public Competitive Examination.

 Caazapá has 205 educational institutions, 402 elemental schools and 51 high schools.

 The education in the department includes education about the natives of the country.

 Health

 There are 48 health institutions in Caazapá, including hospitals and health care facilities.
-In this, are not included the private institutions.
+Most of them are public.